Joint tenants: how to get your deposit back

 You can ask for your share to be returned to you individually.

-You don't need to contact the scheme if your landlord returns your deposit.
+You do not need to contact the scheme if your landlord returns your deposit.

 The scheme holds the deposit during the tenancy.